umaywant2/umaywant2.win/Quantenkommunikation_Peer_Work.md

 ### 4. Apply the Quantum Lens / Resonance Scanning protocol

-You already have this open in your tab.
+We already have this open in our tab.

 **Goal:** Treat her MTSC‑12 mapping as a *candidate resonance structure* and scan it.